AntonFirc/IDSD/README.md

 Beware!
 All of the code within this repository is for experimental purposes, thus it is not guaranteed to run anywhere you want it to.

+Official implementation of the following paper: Anton Firc, Kamil Malinka, and Petr Hanáček.
+2024.
+Deepfake Speech Detection: A Spectrogram Analysis.
+In Proceedings of the 39th ACM/SIGAPP Symposium on Applied Computing (SAC '24).
+Association for Computing Machinery, New York, NY, USA, 1312–1320. https://doi.org/10.1145/3605098.3635911

 ### Requirements
 - TensorFlow 2.3.0
 - cuDNN version 7.6